-Should You Be Doing Pushups Every Day?
-5 Benefits Of This Underrated Exercise
+Should You Do Pushups Every Day? + 5 Benefits Of This Exercise

 When you think about pushups, what comes to mind?
 Maybe it's that challenging bootcamp class you barely survived.
 Or the drill-sergeant-like soccer coach you had in high school who frequently barked "Drop and give me 20!"